JonahThiele/parallel_experiments/Assn2/README.txt

 CHUNK is assumed smaller than N

 ## primality test method
-the method used is just a naive trial division by
+the method used is just a naive trial division up to sqrt, but removing any even numbers and handling 2